Modeling Incomplete Conformality during Atomic Layer Deposition in High Aspect Ratio Structures: Results

-In Fig.~\ref{fig:h2o}, we note a good agreement between our calibrated model and the reported experimental profiles.
+In Fig.~\ref{fig:h2o}, we note a good agreement between our topography simulations using the combined model for surface coverage and the reported experimental profiles.
 The estimated values of $\beta_0$ are also generally consistent with the estimated ranges from the original work, which is expected since it also relies on first-order Langmuir kinetics.
 However, we expect that our methodology provides a more accurate estimate, including on the discrepant value at $150\,\mathrm{^\circ C}$, since we consider the entire profile and we include $\Gamma_\mathrm{ev}$.
+Nonetheless, it is possible that we overestimate $\Gamma_\mathrm{ev}$ since we do not consider the purge step.
+The reduction in thickness and the less abrupt transition between the region with high growth for that profile is strong evidence of the important role of reversible reactions, which is supported by other modeling studies~\cite{yim2022conformality}.

 Due to the availability of data at different substrate temperatures, we perform an indicative Arrhenius analysis, shown in Fig.~\ref{fig:arrhenius}.
-In Fig.~\ref{fig:arrhenius} (a), we observe that the $\beta_0$ increases and $\Gamma_\mathrm{ev}$ decreases with increasing $T$, suggesting that chemisorption becomes more thermodynamically favorable.
-From the linear fit of $\beta_0$, we extract an activation energy $E_A=0.178\,\mathrm{eV}$ for the reaction.
-Although this value is lower than first-principle studies suggest~\cite{seo2018molecular}, it is consistent with a recent experimental analysis exploring a two-stage reaction, where $E_A$ is estimated as $0.166 \pm 0.02\,\mathrm{eV}$~\cite{sperling2020atomic}.
+In Fig.~\ref{fig:arrhenius} (a), we observe that the $\beta_0$ increases and $\Gamma_\mathrm{ev}$ decreases with increasing $T$.
+This suggests that the increase in temperature not only makes the reaction more efficient but also, counter-intuitively, reduces the reversibility of the reaction.
+This is the cause of the negative value of $E_A$ on the Arrhenius fit of $\Gamma_\mathrm{ev}$, which is not itself the true activation energy of the reaction.
+Instead, we interpret the value of $E_A$ from the linear fit of $\beta_0$ ($0.178\,\mathrm{eV}$) as that representing the energy barrier involved in the reaction, since it is the one which must be overcome on a clean surface (i.e., $\theta{=}0$).
+Although this value is lower than first-principle studies suggest ($1.101 \, \mathrm{eV}$)~\cite{seo2018molecular}, it is consistent with a recent experimental analysis exploring a two-stage reaction, where $E_A$ is estimated as $0.166 \pm 0.02\,\mathrm{eV}$~\cite{sperling2020atomic}.
+This two-stage reaction is a possible cause of failure of the ``billiard ball" approximation for $s_0$.